gardiol/dashboard/README.md

 #### ram

-Print free RAM in megabytes and in percentage:
+Print free RAM & SWAP in megabytes and in percentage:
     MEMORY_LIMIT=20
+    SWAP_LIMIT=20

 Where:
 - MEMORY_LIMIT: percentage above which color is red
+- SWAP_LIMIT: percentage above which color is red

 ### Monitoring web server example